airrobe/widget-sdk-android/README.md

 AirRobeWidget.arrowColor = Color.rgb(255, 255, 255) // the color of the widget drop down arrow icon. default value is "#42ABC8"
 AirRobeWidget.textColor = Color.rgb(255, 255, 255) // the color of the widget text. default value is "#232323"
 AirRobeWidget.switchColor = Color.rgb(255, 255, 255) // the color of the widget switch ON color. default value is "#42ABC8"
-AirRobeWidget.buttonBorderColor = Color.rgb(255, 255, 255) // the color of the widget activate button background. default value is "#232323"
+AirRobeWidget.buttonBorderColor = Color.rgb(255, 255, 255) // the color of the widget activate button border. default value is "#232323"
 AirRobeWidget.buttonTextColor = Color.rgb(255, 255, 255) // the color of the widget activate button text. default value is "#232323"
 AirRobeWidget.separatorColor = Color.rgb(255, 255, 255) // the color of the learn more dialog separators. default value is "#DFDFDF"
 AirRobeWidget.linkTextColor = Color.rgb(255, 255, 255) // the color of the widget legal copy text. default value is "#696969"